jj230/Azure-SOC/README.md

 - Azure Storage Account
 - Microsoft Sentinel

+## BEFORE AND AFTER METRICS

-For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
-The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.
+For the "BEFORE" metrics, all NSGs and built-in firewalls were setup to be completely open to the interent.
+All other resources had visible public endpoints.

-For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint
+For the "AFTER" metrics, NSGs were hardened by blocking ALL traffic with the exception of my admin workstation.
+All other resources were protected by their built-in firewalls as well as Private Endpoints.

 ## Attack Maps Before Hardening / Security Controls
 ![NSG-Malicious-Allowed-In (alltime)](https://github.com/jj230/Azure-SOC/assets/93885534/5b8bb2fb-ffc5-4aa0-a8c0-5aa3d60aa6ad)